-Mount Everest is located on the border of Himalayas county Nepal and Tibet(27°59’ North latitude, 86°55’ East longitudes).
-South face of Everest lies in the Nepal and North face of Everest situated at Tibet.
+Mount Everest is located on the border of Himalayas country Nepal and Tibet(27°59’ North latitude, 86°55’ East longitudes).
+The south face of Everest lies in the Nepal and North face of Everest situated in Tibet.

 Mt.
-Everest is known as Sagarmatha in Nepali language.
+Everest is known as Sagarmatha in the Nepali language.
 Tibetan identification is ‘Chomolungma’.
 It is also called the third pole.
-The peak derived its name from the land Surveyor General ‘Sir George Everest’ who was the first person to locate the exact position of the peak.
+The peak derived its name from the land Surveyor-General ‘Sir George Everest’ who was the first person to locate the exact position of the peak.

-In the Tibet side, Mt.Everest is situated in Tingri Country of Xigaze area.
+In the Tibet side, Mt.Everest is situated in Tingri Country of the Xigaze area.

-Nepal is Everest base camp is popular to trekking as well as Mount Everest expedition.
+Nepal is Everest base camp and is popular with trekking as well as Mount Everest expedition.

-There are lots of reason that you should do Everest trekking.
+There are lots of reasons that you should do Everest trekking.
 Here is 7 reason Why you should Everest Base Camp Hike.

-- It’s chance to see roof of the world from near the Eye
+- It’s a chance to see the roof of the world from near the Eye

 - Watch the sunset from Kala Patthar over the Mount Everest and Lhotse